shartek/5s-model-ai-evolution/1-definitions.md

-# Definitions — Forked‑Apex 5S Model
+# Definitions — 5S Model of AI Evolution

-This glossary defines the key terms used in the Forked‑Apex 5S Model of AI Evolution.
+This glossary defines the key terms used in the 5S Model of AI Evolution with two possible apex states.

 ---